Max-Plus Representation for the Fundamental Solution of the Time-Varying Differential Riccati Equation: Conclusion

-Thus this paper provides an elegant fundamental solution for the time-varying DRE, useful for stiff problems and long time horizon propagation.
-It also provides a powerful unifying framework based on optimal control formulation, semiconvex duality and \maxp algebra, which enables us to solve Riccati differential equation, and see existing methods in new light.
+Thus this paper provides a \maxp fundamental solution for the time-varying linear quadratic DRE, useful for stiff problems and long time horizon propagation.
+It also provides a powerful unifying framework based on optimal control formulation, semiconvex duality and \maxp algebra, which enables us to solve the Riccati differential equations, and see existing methods in new light.

-I would gratefully like to acknowledge Mr. Ali Oran for introducing me to this problem, and my advisor, Prof. William McEneaney for his inspiration, encouragement and fruitful discussions.
-I would also like to thank Prof. William Helton for his guidance and help on NCAlgebra, which was useful in discovering some of the formulae described here.